nadiarichards/csv-to-json-converter/README.md

 A converter from CSV to JSON without using any CSV parsing libraries.
 Was a fun challenge!

 ### Challenge Considerations:
+* Each new line starts with newline character (\n) which should not remain in the text
+* Needs to consider that delimiter could be either a comma or a vertical pipe
+* Needs to keep the contents in double quotation marks untouched

 ### Languages used:
 Python